PrestaShop/docs/development/components/form/types-reference/navigation-tab-type.md

 ## Usage and description

-This form type [was introduced in {{< minver v="8.1.0">}}](https://github.com/PrestaShop/PrestaShop/pull/28752) in the product form.
+This form type [was introduced in {{< minver v="8.1.0">}}](https://github.com/PrestaShop/PrestaShop/pull/28752) in the new product page.

-The new Product page uses this form type as the base form type.
+The new product page is based on this form type.

-Its example usage has been documented in an example module: [`demoproductform`](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).
+Its usage has been documented in an example module: [`demoproductform`](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).

 The module hooks to `actionProductFormBuilderModifier` to modify the `FormBuilder` for the Product page.
 The `ProductFormModifier` adds a new `CustomTabType` (created by the module) to the `FormBuilder` (which is a `NavigationTabType`).